 Shortly before midnight, two groups of surgeons got to work.
 One sought to harvest the kidneys while another tried to get the penis (the respective organs were intended for separate recipients).
 With the patient’s diminishing blood pressure serving as a constant reminder of how little time he had, van der Merwe was forced to sever the vessels a lot closer to the tip of the penis than he would have preferred.
 This would later prove to be a big problem.
 If the donor’s and recipient’s blood vessels are not matched perfectly, the blood crossing the threshold at which they are conjoined may be subject to turbulence, which could trigger clotting and ultimately a rejection of the organ.

-That South Africa is at the vanguard of this delicate and novel surgery is a testament to some grim realities.
 Van der Merwe knew how significant this setback was because he had overseen the hospital’s landmark penis transplant three years before.
 In that instance, he had more time to harvest the penis and could achieve more congruence among the vessels.
 Now, knowing how much the world responded to that first transplant, the possibility of failure taunted him.
 “I just thought everyone’s going to [say] the first one was luck and you couldn’t do the second one,” van der Merwe told me as he recounted the recent late-night surgery.
 “But nobody would have known how difficult it was because of the small-diameter blood vessels.”

 Eventually the team managed to complete the harvesting just in time.
 “As we removed the kidneys, the heart stopped,” van der Merwe said.
 “It was a very tense situation.”